Angels? Really Now

 • I have seen Your gift of a second chance and thought revenge.

-Help me to see Your thoughts expressed in all that is good and true and beautiful, and beyond all this, give me the grace of some ministering angel to turn my thoughts toward the right and to shield my thoughts from the wrong.
-Yes, with Joseph, even in times of perplexity and deep concern, may my thoughts be so centered on Your unfailing goodness that meditation shall be a heavenly ladder down which angels of light and mercy may come.
+Help me to see your thoughts in all that is good and true and beautiful, and give me the grace of a ministering angel to turn my thoughts toward the right and to shield my thoughts from what is wrong.
+Yes, with Joseph, even in times of perplexity and deep concern, may my thoughts be so centered on your unfailing goodness that meditation becomes a heavenly ladder down which angels of light and mercy may come.
 O God, keep my thoughts so holy and loving that the appearing of angels may not seem strange nor their message go unheard.

 In the name of Jesus, who also knew the grace of ministering angels.
 Amen.